 In general, observes similar weather.
 May be one degree on average colder: +16-18 °C (64.4-68 °F).
 But on the other hand, in February here it is less cloudy – the sun often gives people its light.

 The wind blows no weaker than in January.
 And at night, the air temperature can drop to +10 °C (50 °F) and below.

 It doesn’t happen every year.
 And the duration of such cold periods rarely exceeds 2-3 days.

 Whether you agree to such an alignment or cautiously decide to wait at least until spring is a purely individual matter.
 But most do not seem to trust local meteorological statistics.
 And therefore it is rather difficult to meet a tourist in Cyprus in February, either in Limassol or Paphos.

-So, as if you decide to go to the street in London in early May.
+The same thing you would wear in London in the middle of May.
 That is, in the usual not very insulated demi-season clothing.

 A light quilted jacket, a pullover or a sweatshirt that is warm in case of visits to the mountains, comfortable, but not particularly warm shoes.
-Approximately this is the usual wardrobe of foreigners who have decided visit Cyprus in winter.
+Approximately this is the usual wardrobe of foreigners who have decided visit Cyprus both in January or in February.

 A hat is definitely worth taking for children and those who do not like coolness.
 Scarves also have a good chance of coming in handy – winter winds in Cyprus are sometimes very harsh.